 How Illumio helps

-Application migration without compromising on security is the essence of a successful outcome, and the Illumio Adaptive Security Platform (ASP) is foundational to the M&A strategy of some of the most acquisitive organisations in the world.
+Application migration without compromising on security is the essence of a successful outcome, and the Illumio Adaptive Security Platform (ASP) is foundational to the M&A strategy of some of the most acquisitive organizations in the world.
 Illumio ASP solves the most common challenges by enabling you to:

 - Map application dependencies within your own (divestiture) or the target’s (acquisition) environment.
 Illumio ASP’s application dependency map provides real-time insights to help companies visualize acquired or sold off applications and their workloads across all environments before migration.
-With understanding of application dependencies, teams can ensure the migration is efficient and application behaviour is not disrupted.
+With understanding of application dependencies, teams can ensure the migration is efficient and application behavior is not disrupted.

 - Build segmentation policy to isolate the critical IT infrastructure, leveraging the application dependency map.
 Illumio’s Policy Generator automates segmentation policy creation with optimized micro-segmentation policy that saves time, accelerates security workflows, and reduces the risk of human errors by ring fencing the acquired or sold systems so any breach is contained.

 - Protect your infrastructure from the target company’s servers and applications.
 Adaptive micro-segmentation policy adjusts to changes in the application environment – as applications move, so does security.
 This allows applications to be secured before migration and policy to automatically adjust post migration, maintaining consistent and continuous protection during the transition process.

 Whether you are acquiring and need the confidence to do so in a safe manner, or selling and can bolster your price whilst reducing the effort to cut off those assets, Illumio ASP will de-risk your commercial initiatives.